ElijahMSmith/DeckOfCards-BE/README.md

 TODOS:

+-   Test building and typescript conversion of previously-working code
--   Start working with socket.io and game storage!
+-   Start working with actual socket server to get testing ready

 -   Better error handling for login/registration routes in particular, as needed by FE team
 -   IF TIME ALLOWS: Run a service once per day deleting replays over 2 weeks old
 -   Finish working with FE team